pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 If you don't have a particular SSL provider in mind and wish to use Let's Encrypt for your SSL certificate, you can skip this step

 All services use Nginx to terminate inbound HTTPS connections.
 You should have obtained a wildcard certificate for your domain to that effect.
 You will need to store that certificate along with the CA chain into the appropriate locations.
 Please follow this [link](https://www.digicert.com/ssl-certificate-installation-nginx.htm) to find instructions on how to convert a certificate for nginx.

 Your certificate files for the respective roles must be placed on the leader machine in these locations:
   - `${PRYV_CONF_ROOT}/config-leader/data/${ROLE}/nginx/conf/secret/${DOMAIN}-bundle.crt`
   - `${PRYV_CONF_ROOT}/config-leader/data/${ROLE}/nginx/conf/secret/${DOMAIN}-key.pem`

 ## Launching the Installation

-To launch the installation, you will need to SSH to each Pryv.io machine and repeat the commands described below for each machine.
-Please start with the leader machine (usually on `reg-master`) first and then the follower machines (`core`(s), `static`, `reg-slave`).
+To launch the installation, you will need to SSH to each Pryv.io machine and **repeat the commands described below for each machine**. **Please start with the leader machine** (usually on `reg-master`) first and then the follower machines (`core`(s), `static`, `reg-slave`).

 ### Prerequisites Check

 Please run these commands and compare the output with values below.
 You might have to use `docker-ce` and your versions can be newer:

     docker -v
     Docker version 17.05.0-ce, build 89658be

     docker-compose -v
     docker-compose version 1.18.0, build 8dd22a9

 ### Authenticate with the Pryv Docker registry

 To launch the installation, you will first need to authenticate with the distribution host to retrieve the Pryv.io Docker images.
 You should have received a JSON file with credentials (`pryv-docker-key.json`) with the delivery of the configuration files.

 To log in, type:

     cat pryv-docker-key.json | docker login -u _json_key --password-stdin https://eu.gcr.io